 Shell logo first came to fore in the early 20th century.
 Since then, the logo has undergone major changes and it looks entirely different today from its earlier version.
 Today Shell logo has a sophisticated and elegant look that successfully represents global reputation of the oil and gas multinational company.

 It would be interesting to have a look at the company logo evolution of more than hundred years.
-As we go though the logos history, we come to know that it had a very casual and unimpressive design in the earlier years of its evolution.
+As we go through the logos history, we come to know that it had a very casual and unimpressive design in the earlier years of its evolution.
 As the time passed and technological advancements were made in the printing and color printing, the logo transformed itself and took a new eye-pleasing shape.

-Shell Logo – Main Highlights on History & Evolution
+Shell Logo – Main Highlights On History & Evolution

 Today, of course, the Shell logo is recognized the world over due to its unique design.
-But when shell logo appeared for the first time in early years of 1900s, it was a very poor drawing of a mussel shell.
+But when shell logo design appeared for the first time in early years of 1900s, it was a very poor drawing of a mussel shell.

 For a better aesthetic value of the logo, picture of mussel shell was replaced with a scallop shell.
-This enhanced the logos appearance, however, the black color of the logos back space made it look poor.
+This enhanced the logos appearance, however, the black color of the logos backspace made it look poor.
 The design created in 1909 lasted for two decades.

 The company took the next redesigning step in 1930.
 This time, an art style shell design had an excellent shape that looked symmetrical and impressive.
 The design gave shape of a crown to the logo as the company wanted to project itself as the king of business in its field.

-1948- Colors introduced
+04. 1948- Colors Introduced

 Instead, the new design had blurred lines and the logo was a bit taller which made it look like it was hand-colored.
 The company introduced red and yellow to the design as these were colors of Spain.
 California had its early settlers from Spain and the company wants to have an emotional bond with them.

 In 1971, the company started having a relook at its Shell logo design.
 The new design had clean lines that cut wide yellow strips, forming a crown shape.
 A major change in the design was introduction of bordering the yellow strips and whole of the logo design with red color.

 Another explanation for choice of red and yellow is that the Shell Company of California had built service stations and wanted to color them to stand out amid the competitors.
 It was in 1995 that the company started launching of its retail business and needed a new identity.

-1995- Curves trimmed
+07. 1995- Curves Trimmed

 In 1955, the design appeared much better and appealing to eyes.
 While basic design remained the same, little curves on the top of the logo.
 Color of the text matched with the entire color scheme.
 The red background we see today in the logo design was first introduced in 1961.
 Red gave a new look to the design.